Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 “Monitor Networks”: 192.168.20.0/24 for the example

-"Domain Controller Polling" is available for configuration if STA Agent Mode is set to NETAPI.
-In the example, I set STA Agent Mode to be EVENTLOG, therefore, no need to configure the option.
+"Domain Controller Polling" is configurable if STA Agent Mode is set to NETAPI.
+In the example, I set STA Agent Mode to be EVENTLOG.
+Therefore, no need to configure the option.

-Remember to click on "OK" to save configuration on STA agent.
+Remember to click "OK" to save the configuration on the STA agent.

 c) Configure STA Collector